seanreed1111/sql-recipes/recipes.md

 +------+-------+
 Now the summary includes an entry for every hour of the day because the LEFT JOIN forces the output to include a row for every row in the reference table, regardless of the contents of the mail table.
 The example just shown uses the reference table with a LEFT JOIN to fill in holes in the category list.
-It’s also possible to use the reference table to detect holes in the dataset— that is, to determine which categories are not present in the data to be summarized.
+It’s also possible to use the reference table to detect holes in the dataset— that is, to deterMINe which categories are not present in the data to be summarized.
 The following statement shows those hours of the day during which no messages were sent by looking for reference rows for which no mail table rows have a matching cate- gory value:
 SELECT ref.h AS hour
 FROM ref LEFT JOIN mail ON ref.h = HOUR(mail.t)
 WHERE mail.t IS NULL;